How to Turn One Piece of Content into 10 Posts with AI

 A simple system is better than a complicated one you never follow.

-Friday: create 1 more pin and 1 short Facebook post
+Create 1 more pin and 1 Facebook post.

 Once you publish your repurposed content, watch what people respond to.